chananaimen/registration/README.md

 ## Steps

 1. Register a *GitHub* account with your corporate email address *(i.e. `@skyvar.co.il`)* and your full first and last name **in English**.
 2. Create an [issue](https://github.com/skyvar/registration/issues/new) detailing the desired task you wish to be assigned.
 Be sure to include a description of the task in your own words, to be sure that you understood what needs to be done.
-The first user to create an issue for a given task will be given that tasks.
-If a user requests a previously allocated task, they will have to start the process over again.
+The first user to create an issue for a given task, will be given that tasks.
+If a user requests a previously allocated task, then will have to start the process over again.
 3. Create a `fork` of this repository with a branch named `feature/my-task-name` *(using lower-kabob-case only)*, replace `my-task-name` with a short description of your task.
 4. Complete the task based on its description on your fork in a sub-folder of the root of the project.
 5. If you have any questions regarding the task, you can post a *comment* in the issue created during *step 2*.
 All comments and communication must be in English.
 Be sure to tag `@bdsoha` in your comment.